 I snorted “Hell no, I’m sure they had her trussed up like a Macy’s Thanksgiving Day parade to keep her upright.
 She carries fifty percent of her weight in her boobs, I’m surprised she can even stand up, there’s no way she can operate on wheels.”

-Of course there were Invincible vehicles on the road coming at us head-on the entire idea was rendered moot immediately.
+Of course there were Invincible vehicles on the road coming at us head-on, so the entire idea was rendered moot immediately.

 When I came around I saw the half-semi (quarteri?) standing up on its nose like a seal balancing a ball.
 It was as if it had been dropped from a crane.
 I saw a couple people struggling to crawl out and I floored it at them like a dirty redneck splattering a family of raccoons crossing a gravel road.
 Chunks of what used to be people flew in through the slits like we were at the front row of a Gallagher concert.
 Which we were not.